Squarespace Website Builder Review: Most Beautiful Templates 2022?

-How many times have you visited a site and thought "Oh, they used Squarespace!"?
-Sites created using the New York-based website builder have a very specific look: elegant, clean, perhaps even sterile, but unmistakeably Squarespace.
-The style is so popular that some of its competitors have tried to imitate it, albeit with varying degrees of success.
-We'll look at whether Squarespace is all show, or if there's some substance beyond the hype.
+How many times have you visited a site and thought "Oh, they must have used Squarespace!"?
+Pages created using the New York-based website builder have a very unique look: elegant, clean, perhaps even sterile, but unmistakably Squarespace.
+The style is so popular that some of its competitors have tried imitating it, albeit with varying degrees of success.
+We'll look at whether Squarespace is all show, or if there's substance beyond the hype.

 Pros and Cons

 Good help center and customer support via live chat